clintko/blog/about.md

 ![Clintko](https://raw.githubusercontent.com/clintko/blog/gh-pages/img/clintko02.png)

 ### About
-I am a student from biological background.
+I am a student of biological background.
 I have been learning bioinformatics and data analysis.

 ### Education
 - 2013 - Present